Chicago parents say remote learning isn’t working and want their voices heard in a city still grappling with a plan

 Chicago Teachers Union President Jesse Sharkey has said the union won’t be “bullied,” and he contends that educators will continue teaching remotely until the union has an “agreement for a safe return.”

-Remel Terry, mother of a 16-year-old son at Collins Academy High School, said parents want their voices heard amid a tug of war that has left everyone in limbo.
+Remel Terry, mother of a 16-year-old at Collins Academy High School, said parents want their voices heard amid a tug of war that has left everyone in limbo.

 “After almost a year of doing remote learning, we are still arguing about how to keep safe inside our schools,” Terry said.
 “I really wish there was a better way to deal with this.”